 A Land of Endless Adventure!

 Stretching from Ontario to the Atlantic Coast, Eastern Canada is a land as diverse as it is beautiful.
-In Ontario, interconnected lake systems team with hungry sportfish while moose roam the surrounding woods.
+In Ontario, interconnected lake systems teem with hungry sportfish while moose roam the surrounding woods.
 In the wilds of Quebec, the ancient Canadian Shield landscape juts against the epic waterway of the St Lawrence River, leading to the Maritime Provinces further east.